-Only two spiders, the funnel-web and the red-back, are currently considered dangerous in Australia.
-All spiders have venom glads, but only a few of the large species have fangs to actually puncture skin and cause a reaction.
+Only two spiders, the funnel-web, and the red-back are currently considered dangerous in Australia.
+All spiders have venom glands, but only a few of the large species have fangs to actually puncture the skin and cause a reaction.

 There have been no deaths in Australia from a confirmed spider bite since 1979.
 However, approximately 2000 people are bitten each year by Redback Spiders (an effective anti-venom for Redback Spiders was introduced in 1956), and Funnel-web spider anti-venom has been given to at least 100 patients since 1980 when it was first developed. *